 The gifts keep coming.

-Kyrie Irving has now given at least $496,000 to 12 GoFundMe appeals since November.
-In the last week alone, there have been two gifts totaling more than $63,000.
+Kyrie Irving has now given at least $518,000 to 13 GoFundMe appeals since November.
+In the last week alone, there have been three gifts totaling more than $85,000.
 Although the gifts are not anonymous — GoFundMe publicly posts the amounts given on each appeal, Irving has not publicized them.
-Instead, NetsDaily has chronicled them by culling social media reports and local news media across the country.
+Instead, NetsDaily has chronicled them by culling social media reports and local news reports across the country.
 It’s uncertain whether Irving himself identifies the appeal or whether it’s the job of someone at his charitable foundation,

-The gifts cover everything from education funding to funeral expenses to efforts to gain justice in high-profile cases to relief efforts, even international protests.
+The gifts cover everything from education funding to funeral expenses to efforts to gain justice in high-profile cases to relief efforts, even international protests and funds for a start-up.
 The giving is not uncommon for Irving just as it hasn’t been in the past whether he was financing a new home for George Floyd’s family or a water filtration plant in an arid quarter of Pakistan.
 Also, there’s no indication that Irving knew the beneficiaries of the appeals or their families.

-Here’s some recent gifts we’ve discovered in the last week, typical of the variety of appeals:
+Here’s some recent gifts we’ve discovered in the last two weeks, typical of the variety of appeals:

-- Last Friday, Irving donated $50,000 to an appeal from the Third World Press Foundation in Chicago which for 55 years has focused on issues, themes, and critique related to an African American readership.
+- On January 27, Irving donated $50,000 to an appeal from the Third World Press Foundation in Chicago which for 55 years has focused on issues, themes, and critique related to an African American readership.
 Over the holidays, a burst pipe destroyed much of the foundation’s backlist of publications in the basement of the foundation offices.

-- It was also revealed last weekend that Irving had sent another $50,000 donation a month ago to an appeal set up by the family of a young Newark man who seeks an attorney to represent him.
+- It was also revealed on January 28 that Irving had sent another $50,000 donation a month ago to an appeal set up by the family of a young Newark man who seeks an attorney to represent him.
 The man had been arrested following a disturbance at a New Jersey restaurant.
 The family also wants the attorney to help set up a guardianship for the man.

-There seems to be no theme in the giving other than the appeals needed immediate, even emergency, influxes of cash.
+There seems to be no theme in the giving other than the appeals needed immediate, even emergency, influxes of cash and that the appeals are not high-profile and other very personal.
 In each appeal, Irving’s gift was the largest and in most exceeded the goal those behind the appeals had set.

-Irving’s generosity were first highlighted late last month when it was revealed he had made a $22,000 donation to a Howard University student’s appeal that will permit the student, Destiny Thompson, to complete her studies.
-(It’s one if at least four gifts of $22,000.
+Irving’s generosity were first highlighted in late December when it was revealed he had made a $22,000 donation to a Howard University student’s appeal that will permit the student, Destiny Thompson, to complete her studies.
+(It’s one if at least five gifts of exactly $22,000.
 Why $22,000?
 It remains a bit of a mystery, but some Irving fans have noted that the two uniform numbers he’s worn in his NBA career — 11 and 2 — when multiplied come to 22.)